 The DGES scholarships are co-financed by the ESF under the POISE programme as well as the Portuguese State.

-Students who wish to apply for a DGES scholarship through SASNOVA must meet the following requirements, according to legislation and the Regulation for the Attribution of Scholarships to Higher Education Students (Dispatch no. 5404/2017, of 21stJune).
+Students who wish to apply for a DGES scholarship through SASNOVA must meet the following requirements, according to legislation and the Regulation for the Attribution of Scholarships to Higher Education Students (Dispatch nº 9619-A/2022, of August 4th).

 - They are or will be, enrolled and registered at NOVA University of Lisbon in the academic year for which they apply for the scholarship;